Tumekab/kkslider-music-player/README.md

 <br>🌟 I welcome any feedback and improvements! 🌟

 # MVP
 The inital idea and concept of this application is to be able to view all of K.K Slider's songs and once a user clicks on their chosen song, the song will start playing.
-I really wanted to make good use of the artwork for each song as they are truly loved by players in the game.
+I really wanted to make good use of the artwork for each song as they are truly loved by players of the game.
 ### MVP Feature
 - A user will be able to pause/play.
 - Have the ability to skip forward and skip backwards.